Tajikistan Independence Day Military Parade

 The Tajikistan Independence Day Military Parade is the main event of the Independence Day of Tajikistan.
 This parade is held every 5 years in Dushanbe on September 9.
 The participants in the parade are from agencies of the Armed Forces of the Republic of Tajikistan.
 The parade route is made up of Rudaki Avenue, Dousti Square and Hofizi Sherozi Avenue.

 Summary of the parade

 Arrival Honors and Parade Inspection

-At the sound of the Presidential Fanfare, the President of Tajikistan (in their capacity as commander-in-chief), followed by the Prime Minister of Tajikistan, the Mayor of Dushanbe, the Chief of the General Staff, the Minister of Internal Affairs, and the commanders of the different branches of the armed forces arrive on the central grandstand in front of the Ismoil Somoni Monument on Dousti Square.
+At the sound of the Presidential Fanfare Navoi Iftikhor (Melody of Pride), the President of Tajikistan (in their capacity as commander-in-chief), followed by the Prime Minister of Tajikistan, the Mayor of Dushanbe, the Chief of the General Staff, the Minister of Internal Affairs, and the commanders of the different branches of the armed forces arrive on the central grandstand in front of the Ismoil Somoni Monument on Dousti Square.
 The president is then introduced by the master of ceremonies of the parade: